eclipse-archived/ceylon-lang.org/documentation/1.0/tour/initialization.md

 >
 > * a statement or control structure,
 > * a method or attribute declaration with a specifier or initializer,
+> a forward-declared method or attribute declaration not annotated `late`,
 > * an `object` declaration with a non-empty initializer section, or
 > * an `object` declaration that directly extends a class other than
 >   `Object` or `IdentifiableObject`...